This consultation is now closed.

 View the proposed LNR boundary for Local Pen Wood

-If Little Pen Wood is declared as an LNR it would be given protection as a statutory nature reserve, recognising its nature conservation value and the continuing efforts to enhance its wildlife.
-Local people would still be able to use the site as they do at present.
-Recreational use of the site for activities such as dog walking, running and cycling will remain as before with the same retained access to the whole of the site.
+If Little Pen Wood is declared as an LNR it would be given protection as a statutory nature reserve, recognising its nature conservation value and the efforts to enhance its wildlife.
+Local people would still be able to use the site.
+Activities such as dog walking, running and cycling will remain as before with the same access to the whole of the site.

-Further local involvement with the site would be encouraged through volunteering in the site’s management and by encouraging the use of the site as an educational resource.
+Further local involvement with the site would be encouraged through volunteering in the site’s management and through the use of the site as an educational resource.

 Receive information on council services, news and events by email.